Wildlander-mod/Support/Docs/FAQ.md

 Ensure the following:

-1. Check that your Antivirus is not flagging SKSE or any Skyrim related files
+1. Check that your Antivirus is not flagging SKSE or any Skyrim related files (best Solution is to add Antivirus exceptions to  the Ultimate Skyrim & skyrim folders

 2. Install DirectX End-User Runtimes from [here](https://www.microsoft.com/en-us/download/details.aspx?id=8109)

+3. Make sure you content folder contains usvfs_proxy_x64.exe & usvfs_proxy_x86.exe If these files are missing its likely your anti-virus has moved them to the virus vault.

 ---